Qrbaker/qrbaker.github.io/content/posts/git-squashing/index.md

         g----h----i----j----k----l
 ```

-doing something like `git rebase -i` "g" will try and rewrite these pulls (a/b/c and d/e/f), even if you leave
+doing something like `git rebase -i g` will try and rewrite these pulls (a/b/c and d/e/f), even if you leave
 them as "picked" commits, and you only mark your commits (g/h/i/j/k/l) as "squash".
 I really, really hate the
 idea of effectively changing/rewriting other developer's commits; it can screw up stuff like git logs and git
 blames.